Seedsmen Hall of Fame

 Web site accounts for 23 to 30% of the business.(16) 10,000 catalogs distributed.(15) Expecting to increase distribution to 25,000 catalogs in 2006.(14)

-2006 Although part of the original statements were a desire to become a "substantial Baltimore area as a blue-collar manufacturing house," in the Spring of 2006 the company moves to New Freedom, PA.(18)
+2006 Although part of the original statements were a desire to become a "substantial Baltimore area as a blue-collar manufacturing house," in the Spring of 2006 the company moves, closer to its original location, to New Freedom, PA.(18)

 Sources: